armytag/langs/qathebo/lexicon/lexember2024.md

 What kind of work is it?
 What’s it about, or what are the themes?
 What do you love about it?
 Does it remind you of anything in your life?
 These are all things you could coin words to talk about.
 You could even translate a sentence or passage from the work.

 Share something you love with us today!

+# Day 11 -- MOVING AND GROOVING

+## Prompt

+Today we’d like you to get your body moving to some of your favourite music.
+You could play some guilty pleasure dance pop and bust out all your most embarrassing moves like no one’s watching, you could grab a partner and tango in elegance, or you could play pump-it-up tunes and train for that sporting event you got coming up.

+What music are you listening to, what genre?
+How are you moving and grooving?
+Are you dancing or sporting?
+What kind of dancing or sporting?

+Tell us about how you moved and grooved today!